IBM/detect-secrets-stream/docs/operation-guide.md

 ### Consume or produce a message using the CLI

 1. Follow steps in [Connect to Kafka using kafka CLI](#connect-to-kafka-using-the-kafka-cli) to set up the CLI
-    1. For consume, instead of creating `config/admin.properties`, create `config/consumer.properties`.
+    1. For consuming messages: instead of creating `config/admin.properties`, create `config/consumer.properties`.
 Then use `bin/kafka-console-consumer.sh`.
-    1. For produce, Instead of creating `config/admin.properties`, create `config/producer.properties`.
+    1. For producing messages: instead of creating `config/admin.properties`, create `config/producer.properties`.
 Then use `bin/kafka-console-producer.sh`.